 Step 7.
 On the client computer, open the Chrome browser and navigate here.
 Then log in to the same Google account.
 Once logged in, you can see the available computers.

 Step 8.
 Click on the computer set up previously, and enter its PIN.
 Then you could start your remote control.

 Step 9.
 After successfully connecting, click the arrow icon on the right side to expand the sidebar.
 In the File Transfer column, you can find the options of Upload file and Download file, and then transfer the file according to your own needs.
 Finally, you could get file transfer from remote PC.

 Way 3.
 AnyViewer

-Another useful tool to get remote file transfer on Windows 11, 10, 8, 7 is AnyViewer, which is highly appreciated and recommended for its easy operation, less limitation and fast transfer speed.
+Another useful tool to get remote file transfer on Windows 11, 10, 8, and 7 is AnyViewer, which is highly appreciated and recommended for its easy operation, less limitation, and fast transfer speed.
 Generally, the files can be transferred successfully in 1 or 2 seconds.
 And the operation is fairly easy.
 Even though you are not familiar with the computer, the remote session and the file transfer can be achieved easily.
 Now follow me to have a shot.

 Option 1.
 File Transfer in remote access

 If you need to transfer files in the course of remote access or remote control, then this option suits you best.

 Step 1.
 Download and install and launch AnyViewer on both computers.
 Go to Log in, and then click Sign up.

 Step 2.
 Fill in the signup information and you can see you successfully logged in to AnyViewer.
 Your device will automatically be assigned to the account you've logged in to.